 6. Outreach: Develop, secure approval for, and implement strategies and tactics to educate medical students, graduate students, and residents about hematology and careers in the subspecialty as well as about ASH and ways to become involved in the Society.

-The Chairs of the Teaching Cases Subcommittee and Trainee Council serve as liaison members of the Committee on Training.
-Members of the Committee on Training serve as liaisons to the Committee on Communications and the CME Accreditation Subcommittee (of the Committee on Educational Affairs); the liaisons are expected to attend the meetings of those committees.
-The Chair of the Committee on Training serves as a liaison member of the Program Committee and is expected to attend the meetings of that committee.
+Members of the Committee on Training serve as liaisons to the Committee on Communications, Trainee Council, and CME Accreditation Subcommittee (of the Committee on Educational Affairs); the liaisons are expected to attend the meetings of those group.
+The Chair of the Committee on Training serves as a liaison member of the Program Committee and Trainee Council, and is expected to attend the meetings of those groups.

 back to top